GeorgiaKolovou/smart-campus-network/README.md

 First, the network connectivity was tested by sending ping requests between computers using their IP addresses.
 Then the IoT devices were tested using different triggers, such as:

--generating smoke to activate the fire detection system
+- generating smoke to activate the fire detection system

--creating motion near the motion sensor
+- creating motion near the motion sensor

--adjusting temperature and humidity levels
+- adjusting temperature and humidity levels

--scanning RFID cards at the door reader
+- scanning RFID cards at the door reader

 All systems responded correctly according to the predefined conditions.

 ## Future Improvements
 Future improvements for the smart campus could include:

--smart parking systems
+- smart parking systems

--campus transportation tracking
+- campus transportation tracking

--virtual reality classrooms
+- virtual reality classrooms

--improved cybersecurity and encryption systems
+- improved cybersecurity and encryption systems

--accessibility technologies for students with disabilities.
+- accessibility technologies for students with disabilities.